IvanRoussev/YouTube-Converter-Python/Readme.md

 ### If you want to use in command Line:

+    - Run in command line:
-    - Run Python main.py
+      - Python main.py

 ### Run as Flask App:

+    - Run in terminal:
-    - Run Python app.py
+      - Python app.py

 ### Run as Docker Container: